-May 1 — Intent to Register deadline for fall 2023 admission
+May 1 — Intent to Enroll deadline for fall admission

-Accept our offer of admission and submit your online Intent to Register.
-Log in to the CSUN Portal to file your intent as follows:
+Accept our offer of admission and submit your online Intent to Enroll.
+Log in to the CSUN Portal to submit your intent as follows:

 - Go to the CSUN Portal.

 - Log in with your CSUN user ID and password.